 Select Treatment For Complex Conditions

-I myself have hypermobile EDS and MCAS, and have spent the last 10 years researching and learning from experts in the country about various treatments for these conditions.
-While I still constantly have new physical battles to overcome, I have finally regained most of my function, and want to empower others with effective tools and support on their own healing journeys.
+Dr. Lipe herself has hypermobile EDS and MCAS, and has spent the last 10 years researching and learning from experts in the country about various treatments for these conditions.
+While she still constantly has new physical battles to overcome, she has finally regained most of her function, and wants to empower others with effective tools and support on their own healing journeys.

 A set of 13 chronic conditions characterized by abnormal structure or function of collagen and connective tissue.
 Symptoms can often include hypermobility and instability, soft skin, chronic dislocations, gut disfunction, gastroparesis, scoliosis, abnormal scarring, chronic pain, migraines, TMJ, white fingers and toes, prolapse, and many more potential symptoms and presentations.

 People with this condition are often extremely flexible or double jointed in certain joints, dislocate or sublux often.
 It is important to train the muscles to perform microstability movements to decrease pain and keep the joints from degrading over time.

 A condition that affects blood flow, often causing lightheadness, fatigue, fainting, rapid heart rate, cold extremities, and more.
 It is thought to be caused by imbalance in the autonomic nervous system.
 Successful treatment involves balancing the autonomic nervous system via breathing, manual, and vagal stimulation techniques, as well as specific manual therapy to improve circulation and free the connective tissue surrounding the heart and lungs.